094459/newsletter-oss-projects/README.md

 **aws-external-package-security**

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**awskillswitch**

+[awskillswitch](https://aws-oss.beachgeek.co.uk/3gr) is an open sourced tool from Jeffrey Lyon that is worth checking out.
+AWS Kill Switch is a Lambda function (and proof of concept client) that an organisation can implement in a dedicated "Security" account to give their security engineers the ability to delete IAM roles or apply a highly restrictive service control policy (SCP) on any account in their organisation.
+Make sure you check out the README for full details, but this looks like it might be one of those tools that are useful to have in the back pocket in times of need. (#181)

 **observability-solution-kit**